 Furthermore, stay hydrated to avoid exhaustion and heat stroke, but avoid untreated tap water.
 Water provided by resort restaurants is usually safe, but bottled water is recommended otherwise.

 Bora Bora is one of the safest travel destinations globally, with one of the lowest crime rates.
 Though the crime on this beautiful island is almost negligible, there are still chances of thefts, like bag snatching and pickpocketing.
-Just be attentive and careful while exploring this place – like you would any new place.
+Just be attentive and careful while exploring this place – like any new place.

 See Related: Best Travel Sandals for Beach Destinations

-Take measures against decompression sickness, commonly known as “the bends,” a deadly medical condition that occurs when a diver descends too deep, ascends too rapidly, remains down too long, or takes an airplane ride too soon.
+Take measures against decompression sickness, commonly known as “the bends,” a deadly medical condition that occurs when a diver descends too deep, ascends too rapidly, remains too long, or takes an airplane ride too soon.

 The Best Hotels in Bora Bora